 5. You Count On Your Boss Only For Job Experience, Nothing Else

 I predict that good direct bosses are getting as rare as hens’ teeth.
 Hey hey…nice idiom right?
 Anyway, Millennials at work should only be counting on their bosses for valuable job experience.

 Market stability is a thing of the past.
 At this moment of writing, President Donald Trump had just called off his negotiation with North Korea’s Kim Jong Un in Vietnam, and Pakistan might just be going to war with India.
 Talking about volatility.

 The time of peace has ended.
-The hostility relationship among countries, debt instability, climate changes have all contribute to an extreme challenging market to companies around the globe.
+The hostility relationship among countries, debt instability, climate changes have all contribute to an extremely challenging market to companies around the globe.
 Your potential mentor’s experience is as good as yours.
-All that work in the 1960s to 2000 are no longer applicable in this era of rapid trend volatilities that span from the basic energy market to crypto currencies.
+All that work in the 1960s to 2000 are no longer applicable in this era of rapid trend volatilities that span from the basic energy market to cryptocurrencies.
 Even your managers and even your firm’s CEO are losing their jobs at breakneck speed due to their inability to bring in the dough.